Andrew Luck's Success and Achievements in Timeline

 2010: Pac-10 Offensive Player of the Year

-In 2010, Andrew Luck was named the Pac-10 Offensive Player of the Year and led Stanford to a 12–1 record, a #4 ranking, and a victory in the Orange Bowl.
-He set multiple school records and led the Pac-10 in several statistical categories.
+In 2010, Andrew Luck was named the Pac-10 Offensive Player of the Year, leading Stanford to a 12-1 record and an Orange Bowl victory, where he was named MVP.
+He also set numerous school records for passing and total offense.

 2011: Awards and Records

-In 2011, Andrew Luck led Stanford to an 11-2 record and won the Maxwell Award and the Walter Camp Player of the Year Award.
-He set multiple Stanford and Pac-12 records.
+In 2011, Andrew Luck led Stanford to an 11-2 record and a Fiesta Bowl berth.
+He won the Maxwell Award and Walter Camp Player of the Year Award and set numerous school and conference records.

-On June 17, 2012, Andrew Luck graduated from Stanford with a bachelor's degree in architectural design and received the Al Masters Award for athletic performance, leadership, and academic achievement.
+On June 17, 2012, Andrew Luck graduated from Stanford with a bachelor's degree in architectural design and received the Al Masters Award, an honor given to an athlete each year "for the highest standards of athletic performance, leadership and academic achievement."

-On December 23, 2012, Andrew Luck broke the record for most passing yards in a season by a rookie, throwing 205 yards to bring his season total to 4,183, surpassing Cam Newton's previous record.
+On December 23, 2012, Andrew Luck broke the record for most passing yards in a season by a rookie with 4,183 yards, surpassing Cam Newton's previous record.

-During the 2013 playoffs, Andrew Luck oversaw the NFL's second-largest playoff comeback, leading the Colts in the postseason.
+During the 2013 NFL playoffs, Andrew Luck oversaw the second-largest playoff comeback in NFL history.

-January 4, 2014: Historic Playoff Comeback against Kansas City Chiefs
+January 4, 2014: Luck Leads Historic Playoff Comeback

-On January 4, 2014, Andrew Luck led the Colts to an historic comeback victory against the Kansas City Chiefs in the Wild Card Round of the NFL playoffs, overcoming a 28-point deficit to win 45–44.
+On January 4, 2014, Andrew Luck led the Colts to a historic comeback victory against the Kansas City Chiefs in the Wild Card Round, overcoming a 28-point deficit and throwing a 64-yard touchdown pass to T. Y. Hilton to win 45-44.

-On January 19, 2014, Andrew Luck was named to his second Pro Bowl, replacing Russell Wilson due to Wilson's participation in Super Bowl XLVIII.
-He was chosen first by Deion Sanders in the selection process.
+On January 19, 2014, Andrew Luck was named to his second Pro Bowl, replacing Russell Wilson, and was selected first by Deion Sanders.

 In 2014, Andrew Luck helped the Colts reach the AFC Championship Game.
 He also earned Pro Bowl honors and led the league in passing touchdowns in 2014.